 Extra Itemsjasmine rice4 cups (cooked)

 Thai Larb Gai is a traditional meal from Laos, an area in Thailand.
 On your typical Western-style Thai restaurant menu, it’s usually served as seasoned ground meat with red onions and other veggies, on a bed of lettuce and drizzled with a bright and zesty lime dressing.
 These Thai-style rice bowls make an awesome meal prep recipe for beginners, and they come together quickly.
 Plus, they taste even better as the week goes on!

 - Cook the rice according to the instructions on the package.

-- Cook onions in the oil over medium heat until they have started to soften, about 3-4 minutes.
+- Dice onions, and cook in the oil over medium heat until they have started to soften, about 3-4 minutes.

-- Add the garlic and lemongrass paste and stir, cooking until fragrant, about 2-3 minutes.
+- Mince the garlic and add to the onions with the lemongrass paste and stir, cooking until fragrant, about 2-3 minutes.